RSDO-DS3/SloREL/README.md

  ## Use with your own BERT model

-This service can be used with BERT models fine-tuned by method [R-BERT](https://github.com/monologg/R-BERT).
+This service can be used with BERT models fine-tuned by the method from the `methods\BERT` folder.
 To use this service with your model you need to create your own `BERT_data` folder in the root of this project for docker use or in the folder `src` for local use.
-This folder needs to have `pytorch_model.bin`, `training_args.bin` and `config.json` that you get from fine-tuning the BERT model with [R-BERT](https://github.com/monologg/R-BERT).
+This folder needs to have `pytorch_model.bin`, `training_args.bin` and `config.json` that you get from fine-tuning the BERT model.
 You also need to add the `vocab.txt` file from the BERT model and `properties-with-labels.txt` which has relation labels and descriptions.
 Examples for these files can be found in the `BERT_data.zip` file